Updated: Jan 19

 Tip 7.
 And don’t forget to feel gratitude for what you already have.
 Wanting something new often goes hand in hand with not wanting what we have, which creates over-attachment to the desired outcome, pressure and consequently resistance.
 When we are grateful for what we have, life will always give us more to be grateful for due to life's mirroring effect.
 Gratitude is a powerful tool and should be practiced with emotion.
 Placing your hand on your heart and saying out loud what you are thankful for can help amplify the feeling; imagining not having something in your life can also increase your feelings of gratitude that you do have.
 What are you thankful for today?

-Have fun with your Vision Boards, and remember…if you do feel stuck in life, or that you don’t know what you want, or that there are too many obstacles getting in the way (including yourself) and you would like to explore whether Transformational Life Coaching is right for you, check out the services available on my website at www.themindfullifecoachuk.com or contact me for a chat about how I can help.
+Have fun with your Vision Boards, and remember…if you do feel stuck in life, or that you don’t know what you want, or that there are too many obstacles getting in the way (including yourself) and you would like to explore whether Transformational Life Coaching is right for you, check out the services available on my website at www.themindfullifecoachuk.com or contact me for a FREE Online Consultation.
 Don't forget to follow me on Facebook and Instagram @mindfullifecoachuk.